RicardoLera/EmbeddedNet/README.md

  - Profiled perfomance with Gprof - Bottleneck is at convolution functions: Managed to improve backprop_conv2d at the cost of memory.
  - Profiled memory usage with Massif - Peak memory at 5,211,736B due to backprop_fc's gradient allocation.

+## Code Description (for developers) [IN PROGRESS]

+EmbeddedNet works by subdiving the network into smaller concatenated functions

+The main file hierarchy is as follows: `main.c -> actions.c -> blocks.c -> layers.c -> operations.c`

 ## Training Equations

 From the [MobileNetV2 Article](https://arxiv.org/abs/1801.04381):